Anagrelide: Side-effects

-Common side effects are headache, diarrhea, unusual weakness/fatigue, hair loss, nausea.
+Common side effects are headache, diarrhea, unusual weakness/fatigue, hair loss, and nausea.

 The same MRC trial mentioned above also analyzed the effects of anagrelide on bone marrow fibrosis, a common feature in patients with myelofibrosis.
 The use of anagrelide was associated with a rapid increase in the degree of reticulin deposition (the mechanism by which fibrosis occurs), when compared to those in whom hydroxyurea was used.
 Patients with myeloproliferative conditions are known to have a very slow and somewhat variable course of marrow fibrosis increase.
 This trend may be accelerated by anagrelide.
 This increase in fibrosis appeared to be linked to a drop in hemoglobin as it progressed.
 Stopping anagrelide (and switching patients to hydroxyurea) appeared to reverse the degree of marrow fibrosis.
 Thus, patients on anagrelide may need to be monitored on a periodic basis for marrow reticulin scores, especially if anemia develops, or becomes more pronounced if present initially.

 Less common side effects include: congestive heart failure, myocardial infarction, cardiomyopathy, cardiomegaly, complete heart block, atrial fibrillation, cerebrovascular accident, pericarditis, pulmonary infiltrates, pulmonary fibrosis, pulmonary hypertension, pancreatitis, gastric/duodenal ulceration, renal impairment/failure and seizure.

 Due to these issues, anagrelide should not generally be considered for first line therapy for essential thrombocytosis.